Grant Program "Frequently Asked Questions" (FAQ)

 • Activities not open to the general public.

-The Wisconsin Arts Board is equally committed to making sure our services are accessible to people with disabilities, including artists with disabilities.
+The WAB is committed to making sure our services are accessible to people with disabilities.
+To request accommodation related to WAB grants, please contact the WAB's Accessibility Coordinator, Amelia Schaetzke (608-264-8191).

-Arts Board staff can arrange to meet applicants with disabilities virtually, in our office (which is wheelchair accessible), or in another location that may be more convenient.
-Grant guidelines are also available upon request in alternative formats.
-Please contact our Accessibility Coordinator Dale Johnson (608-264-8191) for more information.
+WAB staff can arrange to meet applicants with disabilities virtually, in the WAB offices, or in another location that may be more convenient.

-Our funding policies begin with our legislation and administrative rules.
-The rules and guidance of the National Endowment for the Arts have also molded our programs.
-From there, we work with our board, arts groups, artists, and our constituents to create funding goals, criteria, guidelines, and the grant programs themselves.
-We also take into consideration the policies of other state arts agencies and adopt policy that strengthens and melds with our existing funding policies.
+Funding policies begin with the WAB's legislation and administrative rules.
+The rules and guidance of the National Endowment for the Arts also inform our funding policies.
+From there, we work with our board, arts groups, artists, and others to create funding goals, criteria, guidelines, and the grant programs themselves.

-We empanel groups of people to review, discuss, and make recommendations regarding funding for applications and grant requests.
+The WAB empanels groups of people to review, discuss, and make recommendations regarding funding for grant requests.
 Our board then meets to consider those recommendations, either approving or denying them.

 Panels insulate the distribution of money from the political process, and bring a helpful level of expertise, perspective, and experience to the application review and to the feedback that the applicants receive during and after the panel meetings.